-A lipid disorder describes a condition in which you have high levels of low-density lipoprotein (LDL) and fats called triglycerides.
+A lipid disorder means that you have high levels of either low-density lipoprotein (LDL) cholesterol, or elevated levels of fats called triglycerides.

-People with high LDL cholesterol and high triglycerides are at an increased risk of developing heart disease.
+If you have high LDL cholesterol or high triglycerides, you probably have an increased risk for developing heart disease.

 Cholesterol is essential to the proper functioning of the body.
 But too much of it in the blood can increase your risk of a heart attack or stroke.
 Fortunately, you can lower your cholesterol by exercising and cutting back on certain fats.
 Medications, too, can help keep cholesterol levels in check.

-A triglyceride is a type of fat that is ingested from the food we eat and produced by the body when excess calories are converted to fat for storage.
-Like all fat in the body, some is necessary for the proper functioning of cells, but too much is unhealthy.
+A triglyceride is a type of fat you get from the food you eat.
+Your body also produces it when it converts excess calories to fat for storage.
+Some triglycerides are necessary for the proper cell functions, but too much is unhealthy.
 People with high cholesterol often have a raised level of triglycerides.

-Foods that contain a “bad fat” called saturated fat can cause an increase in cholesterol.
-Saturated fat is a solid at room temperature.
-It is naturally found in animal-based foods such as cheese, milk, butter, and steak.
-Some plant-based foods such as palm oil and coconut oil contain saturated fats.
+Foods that contain saturated fat can cause an increase in cholesterol.
+Saturated fat is mostly found in animal-based food products such as:

-Trans fat (trans-fatty acids) are fats that have undergone a hydrogenation process.
-Some trans fats are also found in animal products.
-These fats are normally found in peanut butter, margarine, and potato chips.
+Transfats, or trans-fatty acids, have undergone a hydrogenation process.
+Some transfats are found in animal products.
+These fats are often found in peanut butter, margarine, and potato chips.

-Foods that are high in these two substances lower HDL levels and increase LDL levels.
-This decreases your defenses against heart disease and stroke and increases your risk for developing these conditions.
+Foods high in these two fats lower HDL levels and increase LDL levels.
+This decreases your defenses against heart disease and stroke, increasing your risk of developing these conditions.

-High triglycerides are caused by high levels of cholesterol, heart disease, and diabetes.
-High blood cholesterol levels can come from:
+High levels of cholesterol, heart disease, and diabetes cause high triglycerides.
+High blood cholesterol levels can result from:

 - metabolic syndrome